jeremyrickard/osba-in-action/README.md

 - cosmosdb
 ```

-Now, clone the repo and push the app!
+Now, you're ready to push the app!

 ```
 cd spring-music